The global non-linear stability of the Kerr-de Sitter family of black holes: Stable constraint propagation (SCP)

-holds near $\pa\Sigma^\pm$ for all $e$ close to $1$. \end{lemma} \begin{proof} Since $\BoxCP_{g,h}$ is principally scalar, it does not contribute to \eqref{EqSCPHiInnerEst}; thus, we need to arrange \eqref{EqSCPHiInnerEst} for $-i L_{e,h}$ in place of $\cP_{e,h}$.
+holds near $\pa\Sigma^\pm$ for all $e$ close to $1$. \end{lemma} \begin{proof} Since $\BoxCP_{g,\semi}$ has a real scalar principal symbol, it does not contribute to \eqref{EqSCPHiInnerEst}; thus, we need to arrange \eqref{EqSCPHiInnerEst} for $-i L_{e,\semi}$ in place of $\cP_{e,\semi}$.
 Moreover, if \eqref{EqSCPHiInnerEst} holds for $e=1$ for some choice of $Q$, then one can take the same $Q$ for $e$ close to $1$ by compactness considerations.
-Explicitly then, we may diagonalize the symbol of $L_{1,h}$, given in \eqref{EqSCPSemiEllSymbol}, near $\pa\Sigma^\pm$ by conjugating it by an endomorphism-valued zeroth order symbol $q$; quantizing $q$ gives an operator $Q$ with the desired properties.
+Explicitly then, we may diagonalize the symbol of $L_{1,\semi}$, given in \eqref{EqSCPSemiEllSymbol}, near $\pa\Sigma^\pm$ by conjugating it by an endomorphism-valued zeroth order symbol $q$; quantizing $q$ gives an operator $Q$ with the desired properties.
 Concretely, near $\pa\Sigma$, we may take $\wh\rho=|c^2\sigma+\nu\xi|^{-1}$, and then

 The proof is complete. \end{proof}

 This immediately gives the propagation of regularity/estimates: